 Coming January 2022 from Amble Press

-Faux Queen is a memoir about how a little Ballet-obsessed girl moved to San Francisco from the suburbs and found her people at the drag club.
+Faux Queen: A Life in Drag is a memoir about how a little Ballet-obsessed girl moved to San Francisco from the suburbs and found her people at the drag club.
 It joyously chronicles Monique Jenkinson’s journey through one of the most experimental moments in queer cultural history and her rise through the nightlife underground to become the first cisgender woman crowned as a pageant-winning drag queen.
 Jenkinson finds authenticity through the glee of drag artifice and articulation through the immediacy of performing bodies.
 She pens a valentine to gay men and their culture while relaying the making of an open-minded feminist.
 Faux Queen finds deep healing in irreverence and posits that it might be possible for us to come together in glorious difference on the dancefloor.

 MONIQUE JENKINSON is an artist, performer, choreographer, and writer.
 Lauded for a “campy, intellectual juxtaposition of pop culture and high art,” her work considers the performance of femininity as a powerful, vulnerable, and subversive act.
 She made “herstory” as the first cis-woman to win a major drag queen pageant and subsequently her solo performance works have toured nationally and internationally in wide-ranging contexts from nightclubs to theaters to museums—from Joe’s Pub, New Museum, and the historic Stonewall in New York City, Yerba Buena Center for the Arts, ODC Theater, The Stud, CounterPulse and de Young Museum in San Francisco, and in Seattle, Los Angeles, New Orleans, Provincetown, London, Edinburgh, Berlin, Zürich, Paris, Reykjavik, Rome, Catania and Cork.